ckh0618/pg_logfilter/README.md

 ## pg_logfilter

-pg_logfilter is filtering postgresql output log if it matches given patterns.
+pg_logfilter is PostgreSQL Extension to filt postgresql output log if it matches given patterns.

 ## How to build